redpanda-data/connect/website/docs/components/outputs/nats_stream.md

 ### `urls`

-`array` A list of URLs to connect to.
+A list of URLs to connect to.
 If an item of the list contains commas it will be expanded into multiple URLs.

+Type: `array`
+Default: `["nats://127.0.0.1:4222"]`

 ### `cluster_id`

-`string` The cluster ID to publish to.
+The cluster ID to publish to.

+Type: `string`
+Default: `"test-cluster"`

 ### `subject`

-`string` The subject to publish to.
+The subject to publish to.

+Type: `string`
+Default: `"benthos_messages"`

 ### `client_id`

-`string` The client ID to connect with.
+The client ID to connect with.

+Type: `string`
+Default: `"benthos_client"`

 ### `max_in_flight`

-`number` The maximum number of messages to have in flight at a given time.
+The maximum number of messages to have in flight at a given time.
 Increase this to improve throughput.

+Type: `number`
+Default: `1`